 Comparison of Ingress and Gateway

 Gateway and Ingress are both open source standards for routing traffic.
 Gateway was designed by the Kubernetes community, drawing on lessons learned from the Ingress and the service mesh ecosystems.
 Gateway is an evolution of Ingress that provides the same function, delivered as a superset of the Ingress capabilities.
-Both can be used simultaneously without conflict, though over time Gateway and Route resources will deliver more functionality not available in Ingress, compelling users to start using Gateway where they might have previously used Ingress.
+Both can be used simultaneously without conflict, though over time Gateway and Route resources will deliver more capabilities not available in Ingress, compelling users to start using Gateway where they might have previously used Ingress.